 - Laparoscopic Gastrectomy – minimally invasive resection of GI stromal tumors (GIST) and leiomyomas

 Scheduling an Appointment

-If you are a physician and would like to refer a patient for a consultation, please call Jefferson’s Physician Referral Line at 215-503-8888.
+If you are a physician and would like to refer a patient for a consultation, please visit our Referring Physician Resources.

 If you are a patient seeking more information or would like to schedule an appointment, please call 1-800-JEFF-NOW (1-800-533-3669) or request an appointment online.